thegarage/activerecord_hstore_boolean/README.md

 Installation
 ------------

-1. Add `gem activerecord_hstore_boolean` to your Gemfile
+1. Add `gem hstore_switches` to your Gemfile
 2. `bundle install`
-3. Tag fields in your model code as `hstore_boolean` as shown in Usage below.
+3. Tag fields in your model code as `hstore_switches` as shown in Usage below.

 Usage
 -----